Men - Seek Helpmates, Not Soulmates (Updated)

 "Love" as commonly understood forces people to be too close.
 It holds men and women to an impossible standard.
 We're not all that lovable.
 I'll settle for a bond based on respect, trust, consideration and gratitude.
 Marriage is better when the societal pressure "to be in love" is removed.

-9. Sorry but I love the people who help me and give me the benefit of the doubt.
+9. Love is based on self sacrifice.
+I love the people who sacrifice for me and give me the benefit of the doubt.
 It makes me want to encourage and help them.
-We need to clear away the romantic mist and recognize that the basis of real love is mutual dependence and sacrifice.
-It took me a lifetime to understand there is no correlation between a woman's appearance and her character.
+We need to clear away the romantic mist and recognize that the basis of real love is mutual dependence.

 10. We don't recognize how oppressive and time consuming our sexual obsession really is.
 We're feel-good addicts.
 We've been trained to search for that "special someone" who will make us "feel good."
 Usually, this ends in disaster because we cannot depend on others for this and call it love.